By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 507|Page: 1|3 min read

 An important point made by the author was his father attending Catholic School on purpose.
 This has a strong historical link.
-At the time his father would have attended school, Catholic Schools were a place of abuse for indigenous people especially Indians.
+At the time his father would have attended school, Catholic Schools were a place of abuse for indigenous people, especially Indians.
 Therefore, there was a lot of reluctance from Indians to go to Catholic School.
 However, the author’s father went on purpose.
 This shows the reader that the father valued education.
-This is an important point because due to father valuing education, this gave the author more of a push to gain an education and overcome the stereotype compared to other Indians in his class.
-This is why the author chooses not to conform to the stereotype inside the classroom like other Indian students but instead actively gaining an education even if it means not being accepted.
+This is an important point because due to the father's valuing of education, this gave the author more of a push to gain an education and overcome the stereotype compared to other Indians in his class.
+This is why the author chooses not to conform to the stereotype inside the classroom like other Indian students but instead actively seeks to gain an education, even if it means not being accepted.

 The author draws on his experience in Kindergarten and his ability to read “Grapes of Wrath” at a young age.
-The stigma against Indians is seen here because if he was a Western boy, he would have been called a genius.
-However, due to the author being an Indian boy he was not seen as a genius, instead, he was odd.
+The stigma against Indians is seen here because if he were a Western boy, he would have been called a genius.
+However, due to the author being an Indian boy, he was not seen as a genius; instead, he was considered odd.
 This is because it was expected that Indians are unable to perform to Western standards.
 Throughout the text, the author uses Superman as a metaphor for overcoming this stereotype.
 Superman comics are usually a story of origin.
-Superman is a metaphor for the authors own origin story of growing up marginalized in society and overcoming the stereotype he faced.
-This is shown in the text when Superman is described as “breaking down the door” this represents the author breaking down the stereotype and showing that Indians can be smart too.
+Superman is a metaphor for the author’s own origin story of growing up marginalized in society and overcoming the stereotypes he faced.
+This is shown in the text when Superman is described as “breaking down the door,” representing the author breaking down the stereotype and demonstrating that Indians can be smart too.

 Browse our vast selection of original essay samples, each expertly formatted and styled